-It’s genuinely great that scientists care so much for our health, we are now being told how much sleep we need.
-Depending on which research you read, the average figures quoted for adults are between 6-8 hours a night.
-But the reality is that most of us don’t sleep for that long.
+Scientists have been telling us how much sleep we need for a while now.
+Depending on which research you read, the average figure quoted for adults is eight hours a night.
+But the reality is: most people aren’t getting that, and don’t sleep for that long.

 And it’s not just a British problem.
 According to some reports (scrutinised by the NHS) sleep is an issue around the world.

 This is one of the reasons I wrote Answers in the Dark: Grief, Sleep and How Your Dreams Can Help You Heal.
 In the book, I explore some of the big myths of sleep, offer a Sleep Cycle Repair Kit including mindfulness activities, and some top tips to help you decode your dreams.
 It’s available to order on Amazon.